rasa-silva/blog/content/about.md

 ## Professional Experience

 ### Lead Software Engineer, Coriant, Portugal
-<mark><time>XXX</time></mark>
+<time>May 2013 to present</time>

-As member of the architecture team for a scalable event-driven system:
+As member of the architecture team for a distributed event-driven system:

-- Lead the replacement of a primitive P2P IPC implementation with a message broker approach supported by Kafka.
+- Lead the replacement of a fragile P2P IPC implementation with a message broker approach supported by Kafka.

 - Introduced Zookeeper as a centralized configuration store and "service presence" support.

 - Mediated system architecture and software teams talks about feature design and implementation.

-- Gave several presentations to project teams including: Kotlin, Event Sourcing, Akka, Kafka, Java8.
+- Gave several presentations to software teams including: Kotlin, Event Sourcing, Akka, Kafka, Java8.

 As member of a software team:

-- Designed and implemented a service responsible for service lifecycle control and HA support.
+- Designed and implemented a service responsible for services lifecycle control and HA support.

 - Pushed for the split of large services with mixed responsibilities into smaller ones with a single responsibility.

 - Refactored several existing services reducing code complexity, dependencies and memory footprint.

+- Part of the team that made several prototypes for what would become the SDN solution of the company.

 `JSE` `Kafka` `Zookeeper` `Akka` `Protobuf` `Oracle` `Gradle` `Git` `Jenkins`

 ### Senior Software Engineer, Nokia Siemens Networks, Portugal
-<time>Nov 2009 to <mark>XXX</mark></time>
+<time>Nov 2009 to May 2013</time>

 Redesigned and implemented a complete refactor to a complex JSE software component, responsible for mediating between hardware network equipment and management software.